Back to resources

 • disclose their identity to both Your Call and FYA.

-If a Whistleblower Report relates to a matter of public interest or an emergency a Whistleblower may also be able to make a Whistleblower Report to a member of the Parliament of the Commonwealth, the Parliament of a State or the legislature of a Territory or to a journalist, provided that certain conditions are met.
+If a whistleblowing disclosure relates to a matter of public interest or an emergency, a whistleblower may also be able to report it to a member of Parliament (State, Territory or Federal) or to a journalist.
+Certain conditions must be met.
+Information about these conditions is available at https://asic.gov.au/about-asic/asic-investigations-and-enforcement/whistleblowing/whistleblower-rights-and-protections/

-Information about these conditions is available at https://asic.gov.au/about-asic/asic-investigations-and-enforcement/whistleblowing/Whistleblower-rights-and-protections/.
-It is important that a Whistleblower understands these conditions before making a Whistleblower Report about a public interest or emergency situation.
-A Whistleblower should also contact an independent legal advisor before making a Whistleblower Report about a public interest or emergency situation.
+It is important that whistleblowers understand these conditions before making a disclosure about a public interest or emergency situation.
+Whistleblowers should also contact an independent legal advisor before making the disclosure.

 What information should be reported?